 - Quality colleagues.
 No doubt about it, physicians who choose to serve in the military are a special group of highly trained, dedicated professionals.

 - Travel opportunities.
-AF physicians can be stationed at military clinics and hospitals all over the world and deploy in support of military operations.
+Air Force physicians can be stationed at military clinics and hospitals all over the world and deploy in support of military operations.
 In addition, they also participate in a variety of humanitarian missions and specialized medical training all over the globe.

 - Potential for zero debt and better pay!
 Not only does a HPSP scholarship cover all tuition, books, fees, it also provides a generous monthly stipend.
 Once doctors graduate from medical school, they will find that the salaries and benefits of being a military resident or fellow in a military training program far exceed civilian averages.

-How Can You Apply to HPSP or Get More Information about AF Physician Career Opportunities?
+How Can Students Apply to HPSP or Get More Information about AF Physician Career Opportunities?